Extended hours during Annual Enrollment now - Dec. 7! Enroll or switch today.

 Initial Enrollment Period

 When you're first eligible for Medicare, you have a 7-month Initial Enrollment Period.
 If you are eligible for Medicare when you turn 65, you can sign up during the 7-month period that begins three months before the month you turn 65, includes the month you turn 65, and ends three months after you turn 65.
-We recommend contacting one of our expert advisors for Medicare advice approximately six months before you turn 65.
+We recommend contacting one of our experienced advisors for Medicare advice approximately six months before you turn 65.
 Learn more about working past 65 and Medicare.

 Special Enrollment Period